madKMC/ConferenceRoomBooking_Backend/README.md

 - Duplicate invitations are handled automatically (re-invitation resets status to pending)
 - Invitations are automatically deleted when a booking is deleted (CASCADE)
 - **Invitation Expiration**: Users cannot accept/decline invitations after the booking start time has passed.
 Expired pending invitations show `display_status: "expired"` in API responses.
+- **Transaction Safety**: All invitation operations (add, remove, respond) are wrapped in database transactions to ensure atomicity and prevent partial failures

 ## Room Management (CRUD)